jiloj/jtagger/README.md

 * Events and type of sport
 * Board games, card games, and other non physical games are still considered sport for this purpose
 * Location of the olympics goes here as well, unless there is identifiable information that can make the semantic vector different
+* Video games information will go here, unless it is a part of a larger universe story in which case it can go in a more appropriate category

 #### Geography